-Generally, these will be met by the Diocesan Board of Finance.
-In the event that a property has been rented in to house a curate-in-training, the expectation is that parishes will pay for council tax and water rate charges.
+The Diocesan Board of Finance will meet these.
+If a property has been rented in to house a curate-in-training, the expectation is that parishes will pay a fair proportion of council tax and water rate charges.

-xxiii) Leaving a Property
+xxiii) Vacating a property